 In contrast, East Berliners faced severe restrictions on travel.
 The Berlin Wall, guarded by armed soldiers and fortified with obstacles, was designed to prevent East Germans from escaping to the West via West Berlin.

-West Berlin was characterized by political freedoms, freedom of speech and a multi-party system.
-Citizens had the right to criticize the government and engage in political activities without fear of persecution.
+West Berlin was characterised by political freedoms, freedom of speech and a multi-party system.
+Citizens had the right to criticise the government and engage in political activities without fear of persecution.

 In East Berlin, the government tightly controlled political discourse, suppressing dissent and limiting individual freedoms.
 The state security-service of East Germany, known as the Stasi, used a network of civilian informants and surveillance to help maintain state authority.